 Years ago, Facebook offered landing pages within their own platform.
 These allowed businesses to gate their content for Facebook likes (earning them the nickname “like gate”), but they haven’t been available since 2014.
 And that’s almost a decade ago now.
 (No, we’re not feeling old at all).

 In this post, when we talk about Facebook landing pages, we’re talking about the first page someone sees after they click on a Facebook ad—not to be confused with the on-platform landing pages Facebook used to offer.

 Why do I need landing pages for my Facebook ads?

 Everyone’s Facebook newsfeed is unique.
 The content and pages you like, the friends you’re connected to, the groups you’re joined—these things all influence the way your newsfeed populates.
 Because prospects’ newsfeeds are personalized and the ads they see are highly targeted, your Facebook landing page needs to be tightly aligned with your ad if it’s going to be successful.

-Here are some other reasons that having dedicated landing pages for each Facebook ad is good practice:
+Now that we’ve made the distinction, let’s get into some other reasons that having dedicated landing pages for each Facebook ad is good practice:

 Potential customers need more information